lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We explored the Base Case (bc) and experiment 1 and drafted a dynamic hypothesis to prepare for experiment 2.| [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We will run experiment 2 to compare alternatives.|

+Last session we ran experiment 1 and compared results against the Base Case.
+Were you able to develop dynamic hypothesis for a second experiment you want to run?
+Today we will run that experiment and compare results against the previous experiment and the Base Case.

 <!-- Learning Objectives Icon -->
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/we_decided_learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>